trisys3/lightfeather-notifications/README.md

 If you know where you cloned the repo, just put that path into your browser.
 For example, say you are using Cygwin or MSYS/MinGW and ran `git clone git@github.com:trisys3/lightfeather-notifications.git /c/Users/me/lightfeather-notifications`.
 In this case, the URL would be `file:///C:/Users/me/lightfeather-notifications/index.html`.

+This page works on all modern browsers.
+It WILL NOT work on Internet Explorer.

 That's it!